 Your License is not Yet Suspended.

-Your lawyer will acquire any non-privileged discovery, such as the offense reports prior to the hearing.
+Your legal representative will acquire any non-privileged discovery, such as the offense reports prior to the hearing.

 What is The Texas ALR Process

-- A $125 Reinstatement Cost is required prior to the renewal or issuance of a motorist license.
+- A $125 Reinstatement Cost is needed prior to the renewal or issuance of a driver license.

 - $10 for each year of temporary license

-- You may be needed to take a course or other type of rehab.
+- You may be required to take a course or other type of rehab.

-Importance of Your “Notice of Suspension”
+Value of Your “Notice of Suspension”

-What Occurs If You Fail to Ask for An ALR Hearing?
+What Takes place If You Fail to Ask for An ALR Hearing?